Belarus President Aleksandr Lukashenko held a session to discuss integration projects and cooperation with European organizations on 5 March.

 He added that the loan agreements were reached during the recent talks with the EBRD: “The agreements cover the most important areas, including renovation and upgrade projects, construction of new water facilities, bridges and roads in Belarus.”

 According to the Belarusian leader, the Eastern Partnership is becoming more pragmatic, offering a bigger number of interesting projects to Belarus.
 “This cooperation with the west causes some kind of allergy and sometimes hysteria of our main partner, the Russian Federation (I mean, individual politicians) today.
 What is this hysteria for?
 You restrict market access for our products, call us parasites, squeeze us out where you can.
 What should we do?
 Go away and stay mealy-mouthed?”
-Alexander Lukashenko asked.
+Aleksandr Lukashenko asked.

 “If you close the door in our face, we start searching for other options so that our state should live a normal life.
 No one can blame us for going somewhere.
 We do not need to choose.
 We need to be always on the move because we are in the epicenter, in the center of Europe,” the President said.
 “We need to secure good living conditions for our 10 million population.
 We would not have to seek happiness far away if we had good economic relations with Russia, if we secured free movement of products, workforce and services on equal terms (as we agreed on in the Union State, the Eurasian Economic Union)?”

 “However, the ice in relations with the European Union has not melted away.
 Brussels has extended its restrictive measures, even though symbolic.
 A fly in the ointment.
 They make almost no sense but carry some symbolic meaning.
 The EU bargains with us even on trifles.
 The EU evades talking about the new framework agreement.
 So far there is no clear legal framework of interaction,” the President said.